Ealing Hospital: History of maternity unit

 The original NHS provision for births was Perivale Maternity Hospital, (Note: Originally opened 1948 as Perivale Maternity Home, the site eventually had 166 homes built upon it – Notting Hill Housing Trust.)
 Greenford.

 With a total of 67 beds and ten cots in a special care baby unit, Ealing residents 'chose' to have 33.5% of their births here at a rate of 1,800 per annum.
 (Queen Charlotte's Hospital came second with 23.5%).
 Various working committees agreed that for various reasons it would be better to move the facilities at Perivale to a new maternity unit located on the same site as Ealing General.
 Thus, on 1 March 1985, a proposal was submitted outlining a number of options together with assessments of relative costs and benefits.
 The aim was for a 60 beds unit to be able to reach 2,500 deliveries per annum.
-The new Ealing Maternity Unit opened in March 1988 on the south-west corner of Ealing General.

 Due to the centralisation of maternity units in North West London, in May 2015, the decision was made for the maternity unit at Ealing Hospital to be closed.
 From 31 June 2015, women were no longer able to give birth at Ealing Hospital.